Get More Show and Less Tell in Your Memoir

 Go through a lifestory that you have already written and which you consider to be finished.
 Underline all the adjectives and adverbs in this story.
 Replace at least half of these with action, setting, and dialogue.

-Doesn’t this exercise make you appreciate the need to linger, to keep your stories from premature conclusion?
+Doesn’t this exercise in more show and less tell make you appreciate the need to linger, to keep your stories from premature conclusion?